 - Length of Stick: The 4 sticks fit nicely strapped to a pack and are easy to handle with one hand while setting up.
 They area good length that doesn’t get caught on branches above my head or jab me in the backside.

 Quality Boots: No one likes cold feet.
 Worse than that are wet feet.
 Buying a pair that checks both boxes is what I did when I decided to go with Muck Boots Wetland boot.
 Whether it’s a swamp, crop field, or timber I have these boots on when the temperature starts to drop.
-You can read my review of Muck Boot Wetlands here.

 As for early season my uninsulated Danner Vitals are what you can find me in.
 These boots are waterproof as well.
 I put them to the test in the Fall of 18 on a week-long elk hunt in Idaho.
 These boots performed great and I have used them on a couple turkey hunts as well this past spring.
 A light and flexible boot that is comfortable on long walks when I hunt public land.
 The Vitals are also offered in an insulated version if you want a pair to last you throughout the season.
-If you would like to know more about the Vitals check out my review.

 Merino Base Layers: Switching to merino wool base layers has been the number one factor in me being able to stay out in the stand longer.
 I am a merino fan and will be to the day I die!
 A natural fiber that keeps you warm, cool, and doesn’t stink.
 It is well worth the investment and now looking back would give the advice of buying merino base layers before purchasing any other type of clothing.